cake-lier/todo-app/README.md

 ## What?

 We developed a single-page application for saving all your precious to-do lists, so you can keep track of all the things you need to remember during your day.
-But here's the thing: each item in a list is associated with a count, so you can use our app also for writing your grocery list, for keeping track of the clothes you put into your luggage, and for tracking whatever you want to count, really.
+But here's the thing: each item in a list is associated with a count, so you can use our app also for writing your grocery list, keeping track of the clothes you put into your luggage, and tracking whatever you want to count.

 The first thing you'll see when logged in is the roll-up of all the fundamental things you wanted to remember or which are essential to remember because they will, are, or were due.